Download a FREE E-Book with 20 Easy Weeknight Dinners

 Allow the cake to cool completely.
 Then, tightly wrap in plastic wrap or transfer to an airtight container.
 Store in the fridge for up to 7 days.

 I like to reheat this strawberry cake to have with coffee or tea.
-Reheat one slice at a time in a toaster oven or on a skillet on the stove top in a bit of melted butter.
+Reheat one slice at a time on a piece of foil in a toaster oven or on a skillet on the stove top in a bit of melted butter.

 Can I freeze this strawberry pound cake?
 Yes!
 Just bake, cool completely and freeze it whole.
 It will be good in the freezer for up to 3 months.
 Allow it to thaw in the fridge or on the counter before cutting into slices.